CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 * 2 points to display the robot location on the screen
 * 2 points to differentiate what sites have been visited and which haven't on the screen

+## Grading of Milestones

-Milestone 1 will be graded as follows:
+_Milestone 1 will be graded as follows:_

 * 2 points will be given for a robot that successfully follows a line
 * 3 points will be given for a robot that successfully traverses a grid in a figure eight
 * Up to 5 points will be given for implementation (related to the robustness of the solution and the speed of the robot)

-Milestone 2 will be graded as follows:
+_Milestone 2 will be graded as follows:_

 * 2 points (total of 10) per different treasure that can be detected and classified

-Milestone 3 will be graded as follows:
+_Milestone 3 will be graded as follows:_

 * 4 points for simulated robot maps an entire maze
 * 4 points for a real implementation of the maze mapping